hamdirhibi/Hamdi-Rhibi-official-website/README.md

 - Create new namespace to separate virtually your portfolio project : kubectl create namespace cv-namespace

-- to facilitate the task we will make the cv namespace the default namespace: kubectl config set-context --current --namespace=cv-namespace
+- to facilitate the task we will make the cv namespace as default namespace: kubectl config set-context --current --namespace=cv-namespace

 - kubectl apply -f cv-secret.yaml